danikiyasseh/Turath/index.md

 This benchmark comprises images reflecting art pieces produced by Arab artists.
 It has a total of 391 image-level categories with, on average, 50-500 images per category.
-The list of names of these artists, although far from exhaustive, was obtained from the Barjeel Art Foundation [https://www.barjeelartfoundation.org/].
+The list of names of these artists, although far from exhaustive, was obtained from the [Barjeel Art Foundation](https://www.barjeelartfoundation.org/).

 ### Turath UNESCO